danieltaylor/study-abroad/README.md

 I spent most of my time in their exhibit on the Holocaust.
 I thought the exhibit was laid out really well.
 It started off with some historical background and introduced a ton of individuals who would have been affected by the Holocaust.
 The exhibit really helped me get to know those people by teaching me about their lives, their families, and their interests.
 It helped me feel close to them and really comprehend that the victims of the Holocaust  were real people with lives just like my own and those of my friends and family.

 <img src="./2022-7-11/siblings_with_cat.jpeg" style="max-height: 90vh"><br>
-*"Siblings Rutgh and Klaus Boronow with their cat Toswitha at home in Breslau, Germany."*
+*"Siblings Ruth and Klaus Boronow with their cat Roswitha at home in Breslau, Germany."*

 The exhibit also of course taught about Hitler and his followers.
 I think one of the most sickening parts of it all is recognizing that the Nazis were people as well and that they too had lives and families and interests.
 It's easy to just blame everything on Hitler, but when you start to recognize how many other individuals were complicit in everything that happened, it's terrifying.
 It's terrifying that one person could do such awful things, and it's even more terrifying that a whole bunch of people—many who would otherwise seem just like you and I—could do those things.